Mississippi University for Women Students

 Cody Ford, BA euphonium performance, 2017

 Cody (2013-16) is the finest euphonium student I have ever taught.
 I taught him for three years before I moved to the W. While studing with me during his freshman year, he performed Robert W. Smith's In a Gentle Rain from the Willson Suite on the Louisiana Tech Wind Ensemble's Fall 2014 concert, as well as the band's Louisiana Music Teacher's Association concert in Baton Rouge, and on the band's 2014 Spring Concert.
 He performed (with me) my Dialog #4 for euphonium and tuba at the 2015 Southeastern Composers’ League Forum which was held at Converse College in Spartanburg, SC.
 I composed the Dialog for him.
 Cody also performed with the Red & Black Tuba/Euphonium Duo.
 They played my Dialog #4 on several NACUSA, Mid-South concerts held at the University for Women in Columbus, MS and at Louisiana Tech University, Ruston, LA.
 He later performed the Dialog #4 with me on the 2nd Birmingham New Music Festival, on a Mid-South NACUSA concert held at Tennessee State University in Nashville, and at the 2016 National Association of Composers, USA's National Conference Meeting in Knoxville, TN.
 Cody also performed my Partita #4 for unaccompanied euphonium on Mid-South NACUSA concerts at Louisiana Tech University and at the Mississippi University for Women.
-Cody graduated in May of 2017 with a B.A. in Performance and is attending the University of Central Arkansas where he is working on a master's degree in conducting.
+Cody graduated in May of 2017 with a B.A. in Performance and is attending the University of Central Arkansas where he recently completed his master's degree in conducting and is now working on a music education degree.

 Nicholas Wood, bass trombone, BME 2009